UTM Coordinate Converter

 • M: meridional arc length from the equator to latitude φ

-The resulting UTM coordinates are easting E and northing N (meters), including the standard false easting/northing.
+The resulting UTM coordinates are easting E and northing N in meters, including the standard false easting and false northing.
 A commonly cited truncated series form is:

 E = 500000 + k0 ν A + 1-T+C A3 6 + 5-18T+T2 +72C-58e2 A5 120 N = k0 M + ν tanφ A2 2 + 5-T+9C+4C2 A4 24

-Implementations typically use well-tested geodesy series expansions for M (the meridional arc) and may include additional higher-order terms depending on desired accuracy.
+Implementations typically use well-tested geodesy series expansions for M, the meridional arc, and may include additional higher-order terms depending on the desired accuracy.
+The goal is not to memorize every term, but to understand the pattern: UTM is built from the ellipsoid shape, the zone's central meridian, and the point's offset from that meridian.

 Interpreting the results